thebushschool/cpjava/syllabus.md

 The programming assignments will include weekly individual and pair programming assignments, as well as your portfolio work to showcase your programming assignments.

+For specific details on how code submisisons will be graded please refer to [Project Submission Specifications for Assessment](final-project.md)

 ### Participation
 Your participation grade will include your scores on quizzes, your active participation in class, as well as your participation on Google Classroom.
 We expect students to come to class with relevant ideas, and questions related to the class topics.